The San Ramon Valley, Mission San Jose and Jose Maria Amador Intertwined in History

 The Early Days

-The first “outside” inhabitants of California were a 1772 Spanish expedition led by Franciscan Father Juan Crespi, who thought the San Ramon Valley was a suitable place for a Mission.
+The first “outside” (non-Indian) visitors to the San Ramon Valley came during a 1772 Spanish expedition led by Pedro Fages and Franciscan Father Juan Crespi, who thought the San Ramon Valley was a suitable place for a Mission.
 Mission San Jose was built close to Santa Clara County in lieu of the San Ramon Valley because of the hostile Native Americans living in the San Ramon Valley.
-1, 8

 Mission San Jose was founded June 11, 1797, by Father Fermin de Lasuen and was number 14 of 21 California missions.
 It was named “La Mision del Gloriosisimo Patriarch San Jose”, in honor of St. Joseph.10 The next closest mission geographically was Mission Santa Clara, built in 1777.